-- 1. Verbal abuse, physical assault, attempted physical assault, and harassment. - 2.
-Damage, destruction, or unauthorized removal, or theft of property of another member of the university community (student, faculty, staff, or employee), property of the university itself, or the property of a guest of the university. - 3.
-Violation of the Emory University Policy on Drugs.
-(A complete statement of this policy is located in the Oxford Student Handbook.) - 4.
-Possession, use, consumption, or distribution of alcoholic beverages. - a.
-Georgia criminal law prohibits anyone under the age of twenty-one from purchasing, possessing, or distributing any distilled spirits, wines, malt beverages, or any other alcoholic beverage.
-Since the majority of Oxford College students are under twenty-one years of age, the possession, consumption, use, or distribution of alcoholic beverages on the campus is especially prohibited. - b.
+- 1. Verbal abuse, physical assault, attempted physical assault, and harassment - 2.
+Damage, destruction, or unauthorized removal, or theft of property of another member of the university community (student, faculty, staff, or employee), property of the university itself, or property of a guest of the university - 3.
+Violation of the Emory University Policy on Drugs (the complete statement of this policy printed in the Oxford Student Handbook) - 4.
+Possession, use, consumption, or distribution of alcoholic beverages - a.
+Georgia criminal law prohibits anyone under the age of twenty-one from purchasing, possessing, or distributing any distilled spirits, wines, malt beverages, or any other alcoholic beverage; since the majority of Oxford College students are under twenty-one years of age, the possession, consumption, use, and distribution of alcoholic beverages on the campus are specifically prohibited. - b.
 The term campus includes all property in Oxford, Georgia, owned by Emory University (including the athletic field, gymnasium, student center, residence halls, Allen Memorial Church, and Dooley's Tavern). - c.
 No college funds may be used to purchase alcoholic beverages. - d.
 It is also a violation of this conduct code to be present in a room or other setting where the student knows that alcoholic beverages are being consumed. - 5.
-Forging, altering, or otherwise misusing institutional documents or records, or knowingly giving false information to the institution or its duly authorized representatives.
-Such misconduct may fall within the jurisdiction of the Oxford College Honor Code.
-The appropriate hearing body of such a charge will be decided by the associate dean for academic affairs and the associate dean for campus life.
-Breaches of academic integrity will be handled in conformity with the Oxford College Honor Code. - 6.
-Disruption or obstruction of teaching, residence hall life, research, administrative functions, disciplinary proceedings, freedom of movement of vehicles or persons on campus, or of other proper and authorized activities of the institution. - Obscene conduct on campus, on Emory University property, or at or in connection with institutionally sponsored or supervised functions of student organizations. - 8.
-Unauthorized entry into, or use of, any institutional facility. - 9.
-Possession on campus or institutional property of any weapons, such as firearms and incendiary or explosive devices, including fireworks. - 10.
-Failure to comply with directions of institutional officials, including residence advisers and student judiciary bodies, acting in proper performance of their official duties. - 11.
-Setting a fire: tampering, misusing, or destroying fire alarms, fire hoses, fire extinguishers, or any other fire equipment; failure to exit in a prompt manner at the sound of a fire alarm. - 12.
-Encouraging, aiding, or inciting others to violate this code.
+Forging, altering, or otherwise misusing institutional documents or records, or knowingly giving false information to the institution or its duly authorized representatives; such misconduct may fall within the jurisdiction of the Oxford College Honor Code; the appropriate hearing body of such a charge will be decided by the associate dean for Academic Affairs and the associate dean for Campus Life; breaches of academic integrity will be handled in conformity with the Oxford College Honor Code - 6.
+Disruption or obstruction of teaching, residence hall life, research, administrative functions, disciplinary proceedings, freedom of movement of vehicles or persons on campus, or of other proper and authorized activities of the institution - 7.
+Obscene conduct on campus, on Emory University property, or at or in connection with institutionally sponsored or supervised functions of student organizations - 8.
+Unauthorized entry into, or use of, any institutional facility - 9.
+Possession on campus or institutional property of any weapons, such as firearms and incendiary or explosive devices, including fireworks

-- 13. Violation of public law where it affects the interests of the university:a. on campus or university property;b. at institutionally sponsored or supervised functions of student organizations;c. at off-campus locations, particularly in the Covington/Oxford community. - 14.
-Participation in any activity considered to be hazing as described in the Emory University policy on hazing.
-(See Oxford Student Handbook.) - 15.
-Violation of Oxford College Housing Regulations. - 16.
-A student host's failure to control the behavior of his/her guests on campus. - 17.
-Failure to cooperate in the administration of this code.
+- 10. Failure to comply with directions of institutional officials, including residence advisers and student judiciary officers, acting in proper performance of their official duties - 11.
+Setting a fire; tampering, misusing, or destroying fire alarms, fire hoses, fire extinguishers, or any other fire equipment; failure to exit in a prompt manner at the sound of a fire alarm - 12.
+Encouraging, aiding, or inciting others to violate this code - 13.
+Violation of public law affecting the interests of the university: - a.
+On campus or university property - b.
+At institutionally sponsored or supervised functions of student organizations c.
+At off-campus locations, particularly in the Covington-Oxford community - 14.
+Participation in any activity considered to be hazing as described in the Emory University policy on hazing (see the Oxford Student Handbook) - 15.
+Violation of Oxford College housing regulations - 16.
+A student host's failure to control the behavior of his or her guests on campus - 17.
+Failure to cooperate in the administration of this code